 The Academy's support staff are entitled to membership of the Local Government Pension Scheme.
-The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2022, for the first time, to be more than its liabilities in the Scheme, and consequently the Academy Balance Sheet shows a net asset of £195,000, compared with a net liability of £1,038,000 on 1 September 2021.
+The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2023, for the second time, to be more than its liabilities in the Scheme, with a net asset of £416,000 compared with a net asset of £195,000 on 1 September 2022.
+This balance has not been recognised on the basis that the balance is not deemed to be recoverable through reduced contributions in the future or through refunds from the plan.
 The trustees are mindful that it is likely that in future years the pension balance sheet figure will be a net liability.